ericavmorris/beginner-py-sorting-hat/README.md

 <h4>2. strings and things</h4>
-A string in Python is a sequence of characters and a mutuable data type.
+A string in Python is a sequence of characters and a mutable data type.
 What does that mean?
 This basically means that once defined, they cannot be changed.
 Many Python methods, such as replace(), join(), or split() modify strings.
 However, they do not modify the original string.
 They create a copy of a string which they then modify and return to the caller.
 Input() allows users to enter a value.
 In this case our input will contain a question that will allow our users to provide an answer.

 use "q1_answer" to create a variable to store the 1st answer.
 ```